lidofinance/lido-improvement-proposals/LIPS/lip-30.md

         - Decrease `externalBalance` by ΔETHext, burnΔETHext, burn​.
         - Burn `sharesAmount` of stETH from the caller’s balance.

-#### Function: `burnExternalShares`
+###

 ## Rationale

 ### Abstracting external ether

 The design does not require the protocol to 'understand' the nature of external ether.
-It only requires trusted external accounting, ensuring that the claimed external ether is credible.
-The external ether could represent aggregator-controlled validator balances or, potentially, other complex DeFi arrangements.
+It only requires trusted external accounting, ensuring that the external ether source is credible.
+The external ether could represent aggregator-controlled validator balances or, potentially, other complex Ethereum and broader ecosystem mechanisms.

 ### Why track external shares instead of external ether directly

 stETH is defined by its share mechanics, and all protocol logic revolves around shares and their rate.
 By expressing external contributions and withdrawals in terms of stETH shares, the protocol remains consistent.
 Ether is only an input or output measure, while shares define the in-protocol liquidity and distribution rules.

-### Why extend rebase
+### Why token rebase only through Lido Core

-Incorporating external ether into rebase ensures that the `shareRate` calculation remains a single cohesive formula.
-Without merging external ether into rebase logic, the system would have to manage multiple share rate domains, creating fragmentation and complexity.

-### Rewards and fees

-Because all stETH holders share the same `shareRate`, any changes to total pooled ether (including externally sourced rewards or penalties) are proportionately distributed.
-This ensures fairness and uniformity in how the protocol accounts for and distributes external inputs (socialization angle).
+Lido Core acts as a validation performance benchmark oracle in a sense that stETH reward rate isn't changing by allowing external ether to be used for minting, meaning that the Core pool represents the opinionated validator set voted in by the Lido DAO striving for balance between decentralization, efficiency, and resilience.

 ## Security considerations